 I got my first plain Morakniv with a wooden handle when I was nine years old and I proudly brought it with me to the boyscouts.
 I got my second Morakniv in 1999 during my 15 months of service in the Swedish military — it was the versatile hunting knife Mora 2000; a classic knife that was introduced already in the beginning of the 90s.

 Two decades later, I still have my Mora 2000 around, sharp as ever, in my toolbox.

 The Bushcraft Survival is a little different, though.
 The blade is carbon steel hardened to HRC 58-60 with a black DLC coating.
 The coating does protect the knife from rust, but as it is a bit more sensitive, so it will require some love and affection.
 The blade’s spine has sharp edges to work better with the fire starter.

-I’m looking forward to many years of outdoor experiences with this knife.
+I’m looking forward to many years of outdoor experiences with the Morakniv Bushcraft Survival Black.
 Or the zombie apocalypse — whatever comes first!